trackier/unity-sdk/README.md

 ## <a id="qs-track-event"></a>Events Tracking

 <a id="qs-retrieve-event-id"></a>Trackier events trackings enable to provides the insights into how to user interacts with your app.
-Trackier sdk easily get that insights data from the app.
+Trackier SDK easily get that insights data from the app.
 Just follow with the simple events integration process

 Trackier provides the `Built-in events` and `Customs events` on the Trackier panel.